GibsonCS/base4-encoded-image-reader/README.md

 cd gibson_shopper
 docker-compose up --build measurement-api
 ```
+obs: you need a .env file.
+Vide .env.example
 This will build the image (if necessary) and start the application inside a container.
 By default, the server will be available on port 80.

 ## 🧪 Testing with Docker